Erebot/Plop/docs/src/Usage.rst

 Logging some messages
 ---------------------

-Logging messages with Plop usually only involves the following sequence:
+Log messages with Plop usually only involves the following sequence:

 ..  sourcecode:: inline-php